TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Introduction

-To understand the underlying physical phenomena and microscopic processes induced by the pumping of the material, such advanced experimental studies require their theoretical description and numerical simulation independently of the probing scheme (optics or TR-ARPES).
+To understand the underlying physical phenomena and microscopic processes induced by the pumping of materials, such advanced experimental studies require their theoretical description and numerical simulation.
 The standard approach to the numerical study of the out-of-equilibrium behavior of a material pumped with an intense laser pulse is the time-dependent density functional theory (TD-DFT) \citep{de2013inside,de2016monitoring,wopperer2017efficient,de2017first,pemmaraju2018velocity,tancogne2018atomic,schlaepfer2018attosecond,neufeld2023attosecond,de2018real}, which is unfortunately rather time-consuming and computationally expensive \citep{armstrong2021dialogue}.
 Moreover, it is not easy to get deep insights into the underlying physics through TD-DFT simulations just using (without \emph{tampering}) currently available software packages, while, in a model-Hamiltonian approach, it is possible to switch on and off terms and investigate their relative relevance and interplay \citep{armstrong2021dialogue}.